What happens to my recycling?

 About the Recycling Factory

-Milton Keynes Council Materials Recovery Facility is the first purpose-built recycling factory in the UK.
+Milton Keynes Council Materials Recovery Facility is the Uk's first purpose-built recycling factory.

-Built in 1993, this state-of-the-art sorting facility processes recycling from MK residents clear recycling sacks, where a range of technologies sort and separate the paper, cans and plastics, etc. This is then baled ready for transportation to be made into new recycled products (PDF, 604KB) - we can even recycle the clear sack!
+Built in 1993, this state-of-the-art sorting facility still processes the recycling from MK residents, where a range of technologies sort and separate the paper, cans and plastics, etc. This is then baled ready for transportation to be made into new recycled products (PDF, 604KB) - we even recycle the clear sack!

 All glass bottles and jars collected from blue boxes are sent to Sheffield to be recycled.
 Here they are placed into a furnace where it is all melted down.
 The molten glass can then be re-moulded into new bottles and jars.
 When different colour glass bottles and jars are melted together it all turns green as this is the dominant colour.